haiyuan-yu-lab/NetFlow3D/README.md

 Python 3.6.8 or later

 ### Installation
-Net3D is available on PyPI, which means you can install it with the following command<br>
+Net3D is available on PyPI, which means you can install it with the following command:

 	pip install pyPINTS
 Alternatively, you can clone this repo to a local directory, then in the directory, run the following command:<br>
 	git clone https://github.com/zzyingying753/Net3D.git<br>